l0uisgrange/zap/README.md

 })
 ```

-Circuitor uses CeTZ to draw the circuit components.
-This means that you can draw CeTZ shapes directly in the same canvas.
+Circuitor is built on top of CeTZ, allowing you to combine CeTZ shapes and your circuit elements on the same canvas seamlessly.

 ## Supported Components

-The `circuitor` package supports many electrical components 🤓, both in european (IEE) and american (ANSI) variants.
+Circuitor supports a wide range of electronic components 🤓, with symbols for both European (IEEE) and American (ANSI) standards.

 | Name            | Declaration           | Symbol                                |
 |:----------------|:----------------------|:--------------------------------------|